tbela99/carousel/README.md

 ### Options:

 * container  - (*mixed*) the element that contains the panels.
+* previous - (*mixed*, optional) element that moves carousel to the left when clicked.
+* next - (*mixed*, optional) element that moves carousel to the right when clicked.
 * tabs  - (*mixed*, optional) elements associated to the carousel panels. a click on a tab makes associated panel visible.
 * selector  - (*string*, optional) use only children that match this selector. useful when you have something else in your html like arrows to move the carousel.
-* link  - (*string*, optional) indicates the way concurrent animations are handled. allowed values are *cancel* (default) cancel current animation, *ignore* ignore the new animation, *chain* run the new animation after the current is completed.
+* link  - (*string*, optional) indicates the way concurrent animations are handled. allowed values are *ignore* (default) ignore the new animation, *cancel* cancel current animation, *chain* run the new animation after the current is completed.
 * activeClass  - (*string*, optional) css class od the active tab.
 * inactiveClass  - (*mixed*, optional) css class of inactive tab.
 * circular: (*boolean*, optional) determines how the carousel behaves when it reaches the bounds.
-* previous - (*mixed*, optional) element that moves carousel to the left when clicked.
-* next - (*mixed*, optional) element that moves carousel to the right when clicked.
 * mode - (*string*, optional) the carousel mode. allowed values are *vertical* and *horizontal*
 * scroll - (*int*, optional) the number of items visible in the carousel, this must be set using css. the carousel will not attempt to resize the container to fit this number.
+* distance - (*int*, optional) the number of images to cycle through each time next/previous are called .... defaults to 4.
 * animation  - (*string*, optional) the transition plugin to use for transition. default to *Move*. possible values are *Move* and *Rotate3D*
 * fx - (*object*, optional) parameters for the animation. this can be any of the Fx parameters.
 * current  - (*int*, optional) index of the first displayed item. default to 0.
-* distance - (*int*, optional) the number of images to cycle through each time next/previous are called .... defaults to 1.

 ### Additional options for Rotate3D effect: